There are many factors critical in developing skills and strategies to be successful academically.

 Get organized—It’s easy to forget assignment due dates, test days, and other important information when it’s not written down.
 Be sure to use an assignment book to keep your studies in order.

 To maintain study skills, one of the most important factors in college is time management.
 Without it, many other important areas such as studying or leisure cannot stay in balance.
 Time is one of our most important resources.
 Effective time management is a skill most people need to make the most out of their personal and professional lives.
-To a college student, it can make the difference between a mediocre and a superior performance.
+To a college student, it can make the difference between mediocre and superior performance.

 - To manage time effectively, you must practice self-discipline.
 Don’t make excuses to procrastinate homework.
 Schedule recreation with friends in advance.

 - Cramming Before Test - Cramming is an ineffective test preparation strategy.
 Begin studying as soon as possible.
 Begin studying for a test 2 hours a day a week prior to it.
-A couple days before the test, increase the time spent studying.
+A couple of days before the test, increase the time spent studying.
 It will be easier to remember what you’ve studied if you prepare in advance for a test.

-- All Nighters - Do not put too much stress on your body.
+- All-Nighters - Do not put too much stress on your body.
 Be sure to schedule breaks during planned study sessions.
 Likewise, be sure to get enough sleep the night before a test.
 During scheduled breaks, do not dwell on school.
 It’s also helpful to exercise regularly and eat a nutritious meal just prior to the test.

 Be an active reader - You’ll better retain information from the textbook if you practice active reading.
 This does not mean cramming in all your reading the night before the test.
 You will find it much easier if you take time out each day to actively read therefore making life much easier when it comes to preparing for exams.
 Active reading simply means reading something with a determination to understand and evaluate it for its relevance to your needs.
 Simply reading and re-reading the material isn't an effective way to understand and learn.